logrus1/webservertest/README.md

 3. clone repo specified in WEBREPO variable and copy template file to index.html in webroot
 4. update template file with current hostname and ip address

-Future considerations would be to pass server name and repo as an argument and add additional error checking but for the purpose of this exercise and given the requirement to just setup 1 server with a specified hostname, this simpilier option was created.
+Future considerations would be to pass server name and repo as an argument and add additional error checking but for the purpose of this exercise and given the requirement to just setup 1 server with a specified hostname, this simpler option was created.